tclohm/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow web applications and servers have some saved information on your users and give them a customized experience.
+We can know a user has been looking at and we can serve them.
+But from what Lambda has taught us it is used for persisting authentication information across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+The third party library will salt and hash our passwords.
+Salting is random data that is additionally added onto our passwords.
+It uses a one-way function that hashes the data, our password + the salt.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt slows down attackers because salts don't have to be memorized, the size of the hash table required to for a successful hash attack is enormous.
+It can take centuries for attackers to get users passwords.

 - [ ] What are the three parts of the JSON Web Token?

+The header (contains the algorithm, alg, with the token type, typ), the payload (includes claims, which are permission, and other data we would store in the token, like a user id, and we store other custom properties), the signature (string base64 encoding the header and payload together, signed with a secret)

 ## Minimum Viable Product